foamliu/Mobile-Image-Matting/README.md

 # Deep Mobile Matting
-Deep Image Matting [paper](https://arxiv.org/abs/1703.03872) implementation in PyTorch.
+This is a lightweight image matting model in PyTorch.

-## Differences
+## Features

-1. "fc6" is dropped.
+1. MobileNetV2 as backbone.
-2. Indices pooling.
+2. DeepLabv3 heads.

-<p>"fc6" is clumpy, over 100 millions parameters, makes the model hard to converge.
-I guess it is the reason why the model (paper) has to be trained stagewisely.

 ## Performance
 - The Composition-1k testing dataset.